opendatacube/datacube-k8s-eks/examples/README.md

 # Live Examples to exercise this suite of TerraForm Modules

 ## Usage
-- Select the correct AWS credentials to use with sufficient priviledges to spin up the infrastructure, e.g. `export AWS_PROFILE=admin`
+- Select the correct AWS credentials to use with sufficient privileges to spin up the infrastructure, e.g. `export AWS_PROFILE=admin`
 - Create a backend to store terraform state if requires.
-There is an example provided under `examples/backend_int` that creates s3 bucket to store terraform state and dynamodb table to store terraform state lock.
+There is an example provided under `examples/backend_int` that creates the s3 bucket to store terraform state and the dynamodb table to store terraform state lock.
-- To create a full Open Data Cube (ODC) eks infrastructure on AWS platform, execute each modules defined under `examples/stage/<module>`.
-Please note that number in front, e.g. `01_`, represents it's order of execution to manage dependencies.
+- To create a full Open Data Cube (ODC) eks infrastructure on AWS platform, execute each module defined under `examples/stage/<module>`.
+Please note that the number in front, e.g. `01_`, represents the correct order of execution to manage dependencies.
-- You require to adjust some of the configuration params such as `owner`, `namespace`, `environment`, `region` and `terraform backend` - unique to your organisation.
+- You need to adjust some of the configuration params such as `owner`, `namespace`, `environment`, `region` and `terraform backend` - so they are unique to your organisation.

 ## How to setup a new ODC cluster environment
-Once you have create a terraform backend and updated a configuration parameters, you can perform following steps to setup a new ODC cluster environment -
+Once you have created a terraform backend and updated the configuration parameters, you can perform the following steps to setup a new ODC cluster environment -
 - Change directory to `examples/stage/01_odc_eks/`
 - Run `terraform init` to initialize Terraform state tracking
 - Run `terraform plan` to do a dry run and validate examples and interaction of modules
-- Run `terraform apply` to spin up infrastructure (a new ODC EKS Cluster), can take upto 15-20minutes
+- Run `terraform apply` to spin up infrastructure (a new ODC EKS Cluster), -- can take upto 15-2 0minutes
 - Validate a fresh kubernetes cluster has been created by adding a new kubernetes context and getting clusterinfo
 ```shell script
     aws eks update-kubeconfig --name <cluster-id>